 When I was given my first pair of blue jeans (from Keans) I immediately put them on, went to the top of Douglas Street and walked up and down Ponsonby Road for a few minutes doing nothing in particular before returning home.
 The next opportunity for a public reveal, probably the flicks on Saturday, was just too long to wait for.

 Some of Rick Nelson’s singles struck a chord with me and “Poor Little Fool” was one of them, but I realised many years later that

 I’d always heard the opening line completely wrong.
 “I used to play around with hearts that hastened at my call” sounded to me like “I used to play around the park, pacing in my car”, and that’s the way I sung it to myself for a long time.
 But, I mean…“hastened at my call”?
-(Since first writing this I've come across the NZ cover version of "Poor Little Fool" by Paul Walden in 1958, that appears to make the same mistake, although I don't recall the Walden record at all, maybe I heard it sometime).
+(Since first writing this I've come across the NZ cover version of "Poor Little Fool" by Paul Walden in 1958, that appears to make the same mistake.
+Although I don't recall the Walden record at all, maybe I heard it sometime).